-Vermont Tech will offer annual Paramedic coursework beginning in the Fall 2014 semester.
-This coursework will be delivered over 10 months (August to June) with Field Internships beginning in the summer.
+Vermont Tech will offer annual Paramedic coursework beginning in the spring of 2015.
+This coursework will be delivered over 10 months and will include with Field Internships.

 - Valid EMT license

 - Two letters of reference from an ALS provider (Paramedic, Nurse, Physician) familiar with the applicant’s character, abilities, and capability to succeed.

 - Successful applicants must complete a criminal background check, fingerprinting, drug screening, and a medical examination/history form to be eligible to work in the clinical and field settings.

 Classes will be held twice weekly.
 In order to serve the multiple areas of the state, the lectures will be conducted over Vermont Interactive Technologies (VIT) sites in Williston, Randolph, and Bennington.
 Lab and simulation will take place at the Vermont Technical College campuses in those locations as well.
 The class sizes are small to encourage student participation and learning.
 Only 6-8 students will be admitted at each site.

 Clinical sites and field internship options exist in a variety of settings throughout the state and can be added to support students from different areas as needed.
 Students are able to schedule clinical and ride time based on their availability and travel needs.

 - The Art of Paramedicine

 - Medical Emergencies